Jason Owen, Kirk Sommer & Nick Storch Claims Most Viewed People’s Top Spots on ROSTR for 2025

 Now an industry staple used by tens of thousands of industry professionals, usage trends on ROSTR are an increasingly accurate proxy for who the music industry is paying attention to.

 The second installment of the series - ranking the most viewed people profiles & breakthroughs - landed today.
-Here are some of the highlights:
+Here are some of the highlights of the year:

 Managers: